2023 Best Electrical Engineering Bachelor's Degree Schools in Michigan

 Full Electrical Engineering at Lawrence Technological University Report

-Read full report on Electrical Engineering at Grand Valley State University
+Full Electrical Engineering at Grand Valley State University Report

 On average, EE graduates from UM Dearborn take out $25,495 in student loans while working on their Bachelor's Degree.

-Oakland University came in at #8 in this year’s edition of the Best Electrical Engineering Bachelor’s Degree Schools in Michigan ranking.
-Oakland is a fairly large public school located in the large suburb of Rochester Hills.
+Oakland University ranked #8 on this year’s Best Electrical Engineering Bachelor’s Degree Schools in Michigan list.
+Oakland is a large public school located in the large suburb of Rochester Hills.

 The average amount in student loans that EE majors at Oakland take out while working on their Bachelor's Degree is $28,385.